heathermiller/scala-pickling/index.md

 the use of build tools.
 The use of the standalone compiler is completely optional.

-_Note: this requires that you first build scala-pickling with SBT as described above_

 **Example**, for a program `test.scala`:

     import scala.pickling._